An Explanation of The Lasting Power of Attorney and Why it is Very Important to Have

-The health and welfare LPA appoint a Donee to handle decisions about medical care needs in the future like moving you to a care home, etc. It only becomes effective when the person is no longer able to decide on their own.
+The health and welfare LPA appoints a Donee to handle decisions about medical care needs in the future like moving you to a care home, etc. It only becomes effective when the person is no longer able to decide on their own.

-The property and financial affairs LPA appoint a Donee to manage the Donor’s bank or building a society account, collecting benefits, bills, or property.
+The property and financial affairs LPA appoints a Donee to manage the Donor’s bank or building a society account, collecting benefits, bills, or property.
 This type of LPA becomes effective once the Donor gives permission.

 Why Would You Need to Get an LPA?

 Illnesses and accidents can come into someone’s life anytime.
-Which is why arranging an LPA is important to all adults, ideally when your health is still good.
+Which is why arranging an LPA is essential to all adults, ideally when your health is still good.
 Anyone who is above 18 years old can already appoint a Donee.

 Imagine if you unexpectedly experience an illness or accident that causes you to lose your mental capacity.
 What will happen with your care?
 Your property?
 Your assets?
-In this kind of scenario, your loved ones should apply in courts before taking any major decisions on your wellbeing and health.
+In this kind of scenario, your loved ones should apply in courts before taking any significant decisions on your wellbeing and health.
 This process could be lengthy and stressful for them.